 2. Moleskin Patch

-This is yet another easy and quick way of fixing the underwire.
+This is yet another quick and best way to fix bra underwire.
 All you need is a moleskin stripe.
 Moleskin stripes (also known as mole foam padding) are basically self-adhesive cotton padding stripes that are used to relieve pain from blisters.
 They have a strong adhesive that can stick to the fabric and are soft on skin as well.

 Materials needed: Moleskin, Scissors

-- Now, remove the adhesive backing and apply it on the hole.
+Step 4: Now, remove the adhesive backing and apply it to the hole.
 Press them firmly so that it sticks well to the fabric and make sure it stays put.

 This hack does not last as long as the previous one, as the adhesive might lose its strength over time.